 1. Initial decontamination

 It is important to firstly decontaminate sewage and organic matter by spraying with a specialty cleaning solution.
 The aim of this treatment is not to provide a complete disinfection, but to reduce the population of microorganisms as soon as possible.
 Application of the cleaning solution must follow correct procedure to avoid health risks associated with exposure to the solution.
 This process should only be carried out by a professional.

 2. Excess water and contaminant removal

 Excess water and organic matter especially raw sewage and silt is then physically removed from the area.

 Residual organic matter in cracks and crevices of salvageable materials is removed by flushing with a cleaning/disinfecting solution.
 It is vital to recover the flushing solution with an extraction unit immediately after application to prevent further migration or absorption of contaminants into other porous materials.
-In some situations we use pressurized washers to adequately flush contaminants out of cracks, crevices and from under structural components.
+In some situations we use pressure washers to adequately flush contaminants out of cracks, crevices and from under structural components.

 4. Detailed Inspection